 (3) The main purpose of the preliminary hearing is to decide whether the court is satisfied that there are reasonable grounds for believing that the court might, under section 7(1), find that the offender is a serious danger to the community.

-[Section 11 amended by No. 17 of 2016 s.
+[Section 11 amended: No. 17 of 2016 s.
 12.]

 12. Offender may file affidavits in response